EdbertoLima/fastapi-react-sql-page/README.md

 - **[react-admin](https://github.com/marmelab/react-admin)** for the admin
   dashboard
   - Using the same token based authentication as FastAPI backend (JWT)
+- **[SQLPage](https://sql.ophir.dev/)** for building dynamic web interfaces with SQL
+  - Direct database access for rapid prototyping
+  - Pre-configured with sample pages for database exploration

 ## Table of Contents